 Meet The Team

-Our experienced Psychologists are all registered with the Australian Health Practitioner Regulation Agency and are members of the Australian Psychological Society.
+Our experienced Psychologists are all registered with the Australian Health Practitioner Regulation Agency and are members of the Australian Psychological Society (APS) or Australian Association of Psychologists (AAPi).

 Monica Sekowski